Jump to section

 Your dog’s veterinarian will typically start the appointment by performing a thorough physical examination in order to evaluate the general health of the patient as well as to assist them in pinpointing the central location of the stiffness and pain.
 Standard diagnostic blood tests, such as a urinalysis, complete blood count, and biochemistry profile, would generally be recommended in order to determine if there are any infections or hormonal imbalances that may be contributing to the dog’s distress.
 X-ray imaging is frequently utilized to clearly visualize the condition of the bones as well as getting a clear image of any joints that may be involved.

-When disorders such as dysplasia or arthritis are suspected, the examining vet may also choose to take a sample of the synovial fluid that lubricates the joint capsule for further evaluation.
+When disorders such as dysplasia or arthritis are suspected, the examining veterinarian may also choose to take a sample of the synovial fluid that lubricates the joint capsule for further evaluation.
 If a neurological disorder is suspected, then the examining veterinarian may also choose to perform a neurological examination by evaluating the animal’s position, dilation of the eyes, and range of motion and reflexes.

-The treatment for dogs that are experiencing stiffness and inflammation will vary depending on the underlying condition that is instigating the symptoms.
+The treatment for dogs that are experiencing stiffness and inflammation will vary depending on the underlying condition that is instigating the signs.
 If your dog is showing signs of distress or dehydration when you visit the clinic, they will be set up on an IV line both to provide hydration and help manage any imbalances.
 Dogs with certain types of severe arthritis may be able to reduce some of the stiffness, inflammation, and pain using surgical procedures, and medications may be offered, depending on the condition that is being treated.
 In most cases, some form of pain management, usually in the form of anti-inflammatory medication, will be offered, and in cases of infection or infestation, the proper antibacterial, antifungal, or insecticide will be administered to eliminate the invader.
 Immunosuppressant and steroid based drugs may also be recommended for dogs that are experiencing the stiffness and swelling due to an abnormal immune response.

 There are many changes that you can make in your home environment to ensure that it is more comfortable for you pet if they are afflicted by a disorder that causes inflammation and stiffness.
 Some of the methods that can be employed can include: